glynntucker/serverFolderCleanup/README.md

 # Rename Duplicates

 Rename Duplicates renames all the files and directories with duplicate filenames in the given directory and all its subdirectories.
+It is case insensitive.

 The files are renamed by appending '_x' to their name where x is an integer.